Richard-lab-scientist/Data-Wrangling/README.md

 Three records containing the same client order details from a database each contains: client order table, fulfillment table and warehouse table.
 Presented in inconsistent formats and conflicting records.
 This Project aims to reconcile the data by: Cleaning, joining and flagging discrepancies.

 ### Data Sources
-The data sources were contains the:
+The data sources contains the:
 - Client_Order.csv
 - Agency_fulfillment_report.csv
 -  Warehouse_dispatch_log.csv